Did an Ancient Magnetic Field Reversal Cause Chaos for Life on Earth 42,000 Years Ago?

 The paper has sparked conversations among scientists about the theories it presents, and how future research might provide evidence to back them up or not, John Timmer reports for Ars Technica.
 Experts have wondered for over 50 years about whether or not magnetic field shifts affect life on Earth, but lacked clear avenues to find answers, geophysics expert James E. T. Channell tells the Times.

-“The biggest value of the paper is that it’s putting out several ideas that should be investigated further,” says GFZ German Research Centre for Geosciences geomagnetist Monika Korte to Science News.
+“The biggest value of the paper is that it’s putting out several ideas that should be investigated further,” says GFZ German Research Center for Geosciences geomagnetist Monika Korte to Science News.